linux-system-roles/ha_cluster/README.md

 boolean, default: `false`

-If set to `true`, all packages will be installed with latest version.</br>
+If set to `true`, all packages will be installed with latest version.
 If set to `false`, existing packages will not be updated.

 #### `ha_cluster_hacluster_password`